-Feijoas are also commonly known as the pineapple guava.
-They have a distinctly tangy aromatic flavour which is accompanied by a hint of sweetness, this fruit is a favourite of many kiwi’s at this time of the year.
+They have a distinctly tangy aromatic flavour which is accompanied by a hint of sweetness, their flavour is quite unique.

-The feijoa season is very short which adds to their appeal ensuring we enjoy this delightful fruit while we can!
+The feijoa season is very short, all of sudden there is feijoas everywhere and then just like that is over!
+This only adds to their appeal ensuring we enjoy this unique fruit while we can!

 (Originally written in May 2017)